Written by team I Kid You Not, with contributions from Ananya Chakraborti, a grade 9 student

 - Separate public spaces, and transportation and shopping areas were set up for non-whites.

-- Education was segregated with non-whites being taught only in A language of southern Africa.
+- Education was segregated with non-whites being taught only in Afrikaans.

 - Better paying jobs, businesses and employment were reserved for the white minority.